 - 4. Deming's System of Profound Knowledge consists of four interrelated parts: (1) appreciation for a system; (2) understanding of variation; (3) theory of knowledge; and (4) psychology.
-Appreciating a system involves understanding how each component of the system works to produce the end product or service, and understanding how the system may be optimized for better or smoother performance.
-Understanding of variation involves knowing and anticipating factors (i.e. increasing personnel, the wearing out of tools) that may cause the system to change, for better or worse.
+Appreciating a system involves understanding how each component of the system works to produce the end product or service, and understanding of variation involves knowing and anticipating factors (i.e. increasing personnel, the wearing out of tools) that may cause the system to change, for better or worse.
 Theory of knowledge involves understanding the system and current and possible variations within, to the point where past and present events and performance can suggest possible outcomes of future courses of action within the system.
-Psychology involves understanding what motivates people, including the facts that people must enjoy their work, be treated with respect, work within a system that promotes dignity and self-esteem, receive adequate recognition, not just financial remuneration, and feel that they are part of a winning, high quality team that makes a difference.
-The four support each other, because if you don't understand systems, then you often overlook the importance of variation.
-The theory of knowledge points out that understanding theory and building on experience is essential for learning to take place.
-Finally, an essential part of the system, people and their motivations, must be studied in theory and in practice, and that knowledge (including variations in how people respond to each other and the work environment) is integral to an effective and efficient system. - 5.
+Psychology involves understanding what motivates people, including the facts that people must enjoy their work, be treated with respect, work within a system that promotes dignity and self-esteem, receive adequate recognition, not just financial remuneration, and feel that they are part of a winning, high quality team that makes a difference. - 5.
 A system is the set of functions or activities within an organization that work together for the aim of the organization.
-Systems thinking is critical to the application of quality, because it supplies organizational linkages that help to align various functions, in order to meet the needs of customers and other stakeholders. - 6.
-Variation exists in any production and service process, generally due to factors inherent in the design of the system, which cannot easily be controlled.
+Systems thinking is critical to the application of quality, because it supplies organizational linkages that help to align various functions, in order to meet the needs of customers and other stakeholders.

+6. Variation exists in any production and service process, generally due to factors inherent in the design of the system, which cannot easily be controlled.
 Today, modern technology has improved our ability to produce many physical parts with very little variation; however, the variation that stems from human behavior and performance continues to hamper quality efforts.
 Deming suggested that management first understand, and then work to reduce variation through improvements in technology, process design, and training.
 With less variation, both the producer and consumer benefit.
 The producer benefits by needing less inspection, experiencing less scrap and rework, and having more consistent human performance, resulting in higher productivity and customer satisfaction.
 The consumer has the advantage of knowing that all products and services have similar quality characteristics and will perform or be delivered consistently.
 This advantage can be especially critical when the consumer is another firm using those products.